TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-collection-of-custom-formats.md

 ### Dolby Vision

+<sub><sub><sub>Score [300]</sub>

+<sub>Dolby Vision = DoVi</sub>
-Dolby Vision is a content mastering and delivery format similar to the HDR10 media profile.
+>Dolby Vision is a content mastering and delivery format similar to the HDR10 media profile.
+>

-Dolby Vision is a proprietary, dynamic HDR format developed by Dolby Labs.
+>Dolby Vision is a proprietary, dynamic HDR format developed by Dolby Labs.
 By adjusting the picture on a scene-by-scene (and even frame-by-frame) basis, it lets you see more detail with better color accuracy.
 It is constantly making adjustments so that each image on the screen is optimized.

 ??? example "json"